Office and Role of Speaker

 Election of the Speaker

-John Bercow was first elected House of Commons Speaker on 22 June 2009.
+Sir Lindsay Hoyle was first elected House of Commons Speaker on 4 November 2019.

-The Speaker was elected using an exhaustive secret ballot system, the first time this procedure had been used for the election of a Speaker.
+The Speaker was elected using an exhaustive secret ballot system, the second time this procedure had been used for the election of a Speaker.

 - MPs are given a list of candidates and place an x next to the candidate of their choice